Medal-OF-Owner/Chatlet/replit.md

 - Custom font selection for messages
 - Message persistence in PostgreSQL database
 - Profile images (circular avatars next to messages)
-- **NEW**: Neon cyberpunk design with space background on all pages
+- Neon cyberpunk design with space background on all pages
 - Responsive design for desktop and mobile

 ### Directory Structure